-What can you study from mid-year?
+What can you study in Semester 2 2021?

-Just about anything!
 Here's a list of courses to choose from, grouped into our eight study areas.

 Within each study area you can choose an undergraduate or postgraduate degree.
 And within most undergraduate degree courses, you can choose a specialisation, or major.